ECTS

 Recommended prerequisites

-Candidates must above all have a good legal culture and an interest in the history of law taught in law schools.
+Candidates must above all have a good legal background and have demonstrated an interest in the history of law courses taught in law schools.

-Graduates of the Master 2 in Legal History who have produced a good research paper can continue their studies with a thesis.
+Holders of a Master 2 degree in legal history who have produced a good research thesis may continue their studies with a doctoral thesis.

 Professional integration

-As a result, the opportunities offered go beyond the strict confines of teaching and research (teacher-researcher, research director, research fellow).
-On the contrary, the graduating classes of recent years testify to the diversity of the legal professions available.
-It goes without saying that most jobs in the public sector are open to those who have passed a competitive examination.
-Graduates of the Master's program tend to choose careers in local government (attaché, redactor), the Ministry of Culture (archivist, documentalist, librarian) and local government (IRA).
-The most sought-after sectors are justice (magistrate, court clerk) and security (police, gendarmerie, prison administration, etc.).
-The liberal professions, and in particular the legal profession, were also widely favored, with the EFACS being integrated either after passing the pre-CAPA exam, or, on completion of a thesis, as a doctor of law (history of law).
-Some M2 graduates have gone directly into the private sector (insurance, real estate, mutual insurance).
+The career opportunities available therefore extend beyond the strict field of teaching and research (teacher-researcher, research director, research fellow).
+The graduating classes of recent years demonstrate the diversity of legal professions available.
+Of course, most professions in the public sector are accessible after competitive examinations or specific exams.
+Master's degree holders tend to choose careers in local government (attaché, editor), the Ministry of Culture (archivist, documentalist, librarian), and decentralized government (IRA).
+The most popular sectors are justice (magistrate, clerk) and security (police, gendarmerie, prison administration, etc.).
+The liberal professions, particularly that of lawyer, are also highly sought after, with EFACS students entering the profession either after passing the pre-CAPA exam or, after completing a thesis, as a Doctor of Law (history of law).
+Some M2 graduates have gone directly into the "private sector" (insurance, real estate, mutual insurance).